-- The fair values of cash at bank, overdrafts and short-term deposits approximate their carrying values because of the short-term maturity of these instruments (see Note 17); - The fair value of trade and other receivables and payables, accrued income and costs, lease liabilities, and deferred consideration approximate their carrying values (see Notes 18 and 21 respectively); - The Senior Notes due 2026 are reflected in the balance sheet net of unamortised arrangement costs of \$11.6m (2020: \$14.0m) (see note 20).
-The fair values of the Senior Notes due 2026 are based on the market price of the bonds and are reflected in the next table; - The Term loan is reflected in the balance sheet net of unamortised arrangement costs and IFRS 9 related gain from repricing (refer note 20) of \$157.8m (2020: \$91.5m) and the fair value is based on the net present value discounted at LIBOR +3.5%; and - The Intergroup loan fair value is reflected in the balance sheet net of unamortised arrangement costs of nil.
-The fair value is based on the net present value discounted at Libor +5.05%
+- The fair values of cash at bank, overdrafts and short-term deposits approximate their carrying values because of the short-term maturity of these instruments (see note 17); - The fair value of trade and other receivables and payables, accrued income and costs, lease liabilities, and deferred consideration approximate their carrying values (see notes 18 and 21 respectively); - The related party loans are reflected in the balance sheet and the fair value is based on the net present value discounted at libor +4.7% and libor +3.7%. - The Intergroup loan fair value is reflected in the balance sheet net of unamortised arrangement costs of nil.
+The fair value is based on the net present value discounted at Libor +5.05%.

-As at 31 D ecember 2021 As at 31 D As at 31 December 2020 (\$ in millions) Carrying amount Fair value amount Carrying amount Fair value amount Senior Notes due 2026 2,075.0 2,182.6 2,075.0 2,236.3 Term Loan 1,701.9 1,737.4 1,736.9 1,751.6 Intergroup lending 745.2 804.7 - -
+As at 31 D As at 31 December 2020 (\$ in millions) Carrying amount Fair value amount Carrying amount Fair value amount Related party loan 2,354.6 2,597.3 2,515.5 2,558.8 Intergroup lending 745.2 804.7 - -